ErasmusMC-Bioinformatics/src-pulsar/README.md

 ![url bar and tool interface for the Cut1 tool](./images/id2.png)

 > [!IMPORTANT]
-> If you are running jobs for a limited period of time, you might consider making this pulsar node the default destination:
+> If you are running jobs for a limited period of time, you might consider making this pulsar node the default destination.
+Remember to use the `remote_...` name of your pulsar node, based on what you copied.
+Not `remote_p20`.
 >
 > ```diff
 >  execution: